soc/scala-lang/documentation/tutorial/csharp/index.md

 - The type is always written after the identifier, seperated by a `:`.
 - Scala's stylistic guidelines differ from those of C#.
 The *Scala Style Guide* provides an comprehensive overview of the encouraged style.
 Some examples:
   - Semicola are generally not required and left out.
   - Types always start with an uppercase letter.
   - Methods, values and variables start with a lowercase letter.
   - The opening curly brace is not placed on a new line.

 ## Literals

-**TODO**
+Most literals look and work the same way in Scala and C#.
+There are a few differences though:

+- C#'s verbatim string literals `@"one \ two \ three"` are written as `"""one \ two \ three"""` in Scala.

+- C# 6 added string interpolation to the language: `$"Hello {name}"`.

+  Scala is more flexible: Any method defined on `StringContext` can be used for string interpolation and can provide its own semantics.

+  The following string interpolators are provided by default:

+  - **`s`** – Similar to C#'s interpolation, `s` converts its arguments to strings: `s"Hello $name"`
+  - **`f`** – Provides formatting capabilities of `String.format`, but checked at compile-time:
+    `f"$PI%.4f"` formats the floating point value `PI`, rounding it to four decimal digits after the decimal dot.

+- Scala does not have special syntax for arrays.

+  Arrays are created with `Array("Hello", "world!")`.

+  Array elements are accessed with `arr(1)` and updated with `arr(1) = "planet!"`.

+  All of these constructs are defined in the standard library, not the language itself.

 ## Classes